MCP HubMCP Hub

 • Run multiple instances of the same MCP server type

-• Configure different MCP server types
+• Configure multiple different MCP server types

 • Flexible network binding configuration